 Who wants some Rocky Road Ice Cream?
 It’s a personal favorite of mine.
-It doesn’t matter if it is hot or freezing cold outside, I will always enjoy a scoop, if offered!
+It doesn’t matter if it is hot or freezing cold outside, I will always enjoy a scoop of this ice cream, if offered!

 As the weather here in Oregon has begun to warm up, I’ve started getting excited to prepare homemade ice cream!
 There’s just something about enjoying a cold dish of homemade ice cream on a warm night that inspires me to drag out the old Cuisinart ice cream maker and get busy in the kitchen!